cloudfoundry/cf-for-k8s/docs/deploy.md

    1. Generate certificates for the above domains and paste them in `crt`, `key`, `ca` values
       - **IMPORTANT** Your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

-1. To enable Cloud Native buildpacks feature, configure access to an external registry in `cf-values.yml`:
+1. To enable Cloud Native buildpacks feature, configure access to an external registry in a file `/tmp/app-registry.yml`:

    You can choose any of the cloud provider container registries, such as [dockerhub.com](dockerhub.com), [Google container registry](https://cloud.google.com/container-registry), [Azure container registry](https://azure.microsoft.com/en-us/services/container-registry/) and so on.
 Below are examples for dockerhub or google container registry.

-   1. To configure Dockerhub.com
+   1. To configure Dockerhub.com, create a file `/tmp/app-registry.yml`:

-      Add the following registry config block to the end of `cf-values.yml` file.

       ```yml
+      #@data/values
+      ---
       app_registry:
          hostname: https://index.docker.io/v1/
          repository: "<my_username>"